craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Actstow / Cenva Minyo

 You spent your life before adventure in the Actstow Hills.
 You may have lived in a home within a suspended forest village or in the tunnels in the hills themselves.
+You learned to navigate the social complexities of co-existing inbetween these two vastly different locales.

+You gain a +2 to your Charisma Score and a +1 to your Dexterity Score.
+You are proficient with the Perception and Persuasion

 # North Eastern
 ## Church of the White Flame